 Fully Managed EDI offers complete, end-to-end integration between a trading partner, such as a retailer, and a supplier's system.
 PO’s raised from a retailer should flow through to the suppliers' Inventory Management, ERP, or POS systems.
 Messages such as ASN’s and Invoices are sent back automatically to the retailer, based on triggers such as authorizing a PO or completing a Shipment.

-A Fully Managed EDI solution should support the integration once it’s live, and have good message validation and error notifications set up to ensure a robust connection between the retailer and suppliers system.
+A Fully Managed EDI solution should support the integration once it’s live and have good message validation and error notifications set up to ensure a robust connection between the retailer and suppliers system.
 Watch our video below for an insight to Crossfire's fully managed service.